rpm-software-management/dnf/doc/conf_ref.rst

 ``ip_resolve``
     IP address type

     Determines how DNF resolves host names.
 Set this to '4'/'IPv4' or '6'/'IPv6' to resolve to IPv4 or IPv6 addresses only.
-Default is whatever.
+By default, DNF resolves to either addresses.

 .. _keepcache-label: